castorgit/RL_course/README.md

 033 : Prioritized Experience Replay \
 035 : PPO Policy Gradient           \
 040 : Actor Critic                  \
-050 : Heuristics                    \
+050 : REINFORCE                     \
 ...                                 \
+080 : Heuristics                    \
+...                                 \
 090 : LLM-Agents                    \
 ...                                 \
-100 : Torch/ KERAS Neural Network examples
+100 : Torch/ KERAS Neural Network examples  \

 All Notebooks can be used under a MIT License, if not stated differently in the code.
 Some examples may be inspired in open sourced material.